 New Zealand wars

 National identity is often shaped by remembered success and failure in war.
 This is certainly true of New Zealand’s 20th-century wars.
 But the battles between British and Māori during the 19th century were less often commemorated as founding moments of New Zealand.
 While Māori remembered them, Pākehā preferred to forget.
-This makes New Zealand different from societies like the United States, where the major internal conflict of the Civil War is central to national identity and memory.
+This makes New Zealand different from societies like the United States, where the Civil War of 1861–5 is central to national identity and memory.

 South African War

 The first occasion when New Zealanders gained national pride and international attention in war was in the South African War (1899–1902).
 The 10 contingents of New Zealand soldiers (6,500 men) established a reputation as brave soldiers who were adaptable, full of initiative and natural leaders.